 [00:15:49] Aneta: me about Sorrowless Joy because when I read that, I was thinking I've never heard of that before.

 [00:15:56] Sondra: So sorrowless joy.
-So our mind, our life, we have all of this loss and gain insult and injury.
+So our mind, our life, we have all of these loss and gain insult and injury.
 And those just occur from day to day.
 And we get attached to like, I should always be winning or I should always feel this way, or the world should always arrive this way.
-And the reality is the pairs of opposites are what they're called.
+And the reality is the pairs of opposites is what they're called.

 [00:16:20] The pairs of opposites exist constantly.
-And so the state of sorrowless joy is, something beyond just the pairs of opposites, it's beyond just getting always what we want or always not what we want.
+And so the state of sorrowless joy is, something beyond just the pairs of opposite, it's beyond just getting always what we want or always not what we want.

 [00:16:35] So Vishoka is a state of sorrowless joy.
 So it's an actual practice taught systematically from beginning to end to people how to link their mind with their breathing, how the five qualities of breath, and then it goes deeper and deeper into yogic philosophy, yogic lifestyle, what that means.
 That's one of the offerings that we have in my program.
-And then the other one is we have this one where we take people from the state of burnout into brilliance.
+And then the other one is we have this one where we take people from the state of like burnout into brilliance.

 [00:17:20] Aneta: Yeah.
 So many people are experiencing burnout and I think we'll continue to experience it.
 How long have you found it?
 Does it take people usually to kind of come out of it once they start working with you?